How Is Bullet-Resistant Glass Made?

 Know Your Needs

-Given the wide array of bullet-resistant products available, it’s best to consult an expert early in your process.
+Given the wide array of bullet resistant products available, it’s best to consult an expert early in your process.
 Government buildings and military stations face different threats than pharmacies or drive-thru restaurants.
-How bulletproof glass is made matters, but so does which material is chosen, how it is installed and how the total system — doors, windows and walls — is designed.
+How bulletproof glass is made matters, but so does which material is chosen, how it is installed and how the total system — doors, windows and wall armor — is designed.
 United States Bullet Proofing is an industry leader, offering committed, innovative professional consultants, engineers, master craftsmen along with the finest materials.
-We look forward to speaking to you about your project and the protective building needs of your next project.
+Contact us or request a quote to speak about the protective building needs of your next project.
 Trust us to protect you.